contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 Entities are listed in the **Entities** section on the left of the **Overview**.

-Selecting an entity from the list opens the Overview.
-The Overview displays configuration information for the entity, and lists the entity's properties.
+Click on an entity from the list to display its properties underneath.
+Configuration information for the entity displays in the central page

 ![Overview tab](images/overview-tab.jpg "Overview tab")

-The entity's name and description can be updated from this screen.
+The entity's **Name** and **Description** can be updated from this screen.

 ### Primary key policy